 Walton’s 660# Scale This is the scale to have if you are weighing out large quantities, such as 25# batches of meat.
 The remote readout is extremely handy for being able to see the readout with a meat lug on the scale.
 I like that it can be plugged in or ran off batteries, has 2 modes for small or large wieghts, and the read stores in the bottom of the scale naking for easy storage.
 This pick replaces the Weston 330 pound scale.

-Walton’s Automatic Syringe Injector This is the best injector I have ever used.
+Walton’s 30ML Auto Injector This is the best injector I have ever used, the thing is a beast and makes injecting so easy.
+For a slightly less expensive alternative check out this Walton’s Automatic Syringe Injector This is the second best injector I have ever used.
 It makes injecting a breeze.
 Be careful when cleaning and disassembling as their are small parts that can be easily lost.

 Vera Precision Digital Scale This scale is extremely handy for measuring small quantities and it will measure down to the fraction of a gram.
 It very useful when not making full batches of products.